MobilityData/elrond.gtfs.org/docs/getting_started/why_use_GTFS.md

 ## GTFS can probably do more than you think

-While trip planning is a core function, GTFS offers additional features that enhance the transit experience:
+While schedule information is at its core, GTFS also offers additional features that enhance the transit experience, such as:

 - **Fares:** GTFS can include fare information for accurate cost breakdowns across routes and journey options.
 - **Flexible services:** GTFS can describe demand-responsive options like dial-a-ride, route deviations, and other services that do not follow the common behavior of scheduled and/or fixed service.